Montana Rural Telemental Health Program

 - Screening for Telehealth Services

 Note that while these are not required, they are recommended.
-If you would like a sample template of any of the above policies, protocols, and procedures, please contact Jacole at [email protected].
+If you would like a sample template of any of the above policies, protocols, and procedures, please contact Sarah at [email protected]

 Thank you to our program partners!